 A further possible cause of damage is ice, something which can be difficult to avoid in winters in the UK.
 Ice formation in gutters can lead to cracking and splitting, which in turn causes leaks and the possibility of further structural damage.
 Salt and warm water are often the best tools in the battle against ice.
 Ice dams can form on roofs as a result of blockages cause by freezing water, so it is important to check your gutters in cold weather.

-If you need further advice about how you can maintain your gutters, then please get in touch with us here at Gallagher & Cropton today – you can contact us either by phone or by using our website’s online enquiry form.
+If you need further advice about how you can maintain your gutters, or solve your conservatory guttering problems, then please get in touch with us here at Gallagher & Cropton today – you can contact us either by phone or by using our website’s online enquiry form.
 However you get in touch, we always offer a comprehensive repair and replacement service, and can offer professional tips on how to best keep your gutters clear and working properly.